-Thomas Rawbone junior was born around 1751 in Winslow, Buckinghamshire, England.
-He was the son of Thomas Rawbone senior (b 1720).
-The Winslow baptism register isn’t available online.
+Thomas Rawbone junior was born in 1750 in Hinton in the Hedges, Buckinghamshire, England.
+He was the son of Thomas Rawbone senior (b 1721-1784) and Mary d 1781.

 Thomas was a schoolmaster in the village of Winslow, and appears as a beneficiary in the will of his uncle, the Rev John Rawbone (1717-1775).